-- 35 Each year, the annual IFRS Taxonomy, a compilation of all final Taxonomy updates, is published, usually in the first quarter of the year.
-The annual IFRS Taxonomy is not subject to separate public consultation because it only includes updates that have been through the public consultation process. - 36 The Foundation welcomes comments on the overall content of the IFRS Taxonomy.
+- The Foundation welcomes comments on the overall content of the IFRS Taxonomy.
 Although we cannot respond to individual comments, all feedback is considered and may result in proposed improvements to the IFRS Taxonomy.
-Comments can be sent via the 'Contact us' link on the IFRS Taxonomy web page.7 - 37 IFRS Taxonomy changes are applied prospectively-they are not reflected within previous releases of the IFRS Taxonomy.
+Comments can be sent via the 'Contact us' link on the IFRS Taxonomy web page.9 - IFRS Taxonomy changes are applied prospectively-they are not reflected within previous releases of the IFRS Taxonomy.
 Consequently, tagging applied to an IFRS disclosure in an older report based on an earlier version of the IFRS Taxonomy should not be rolled forward to the current financial reporting year without considering changes that have been made to the IFRS Taxonomy.
 For example, a new common practice element may have been added to a later version of the IFRS Taxonomy.
-That new element can now be used to tag an IFRS disclosure that had been left untagged or for which an extension element was used in earlier reporting periods. - 38 Information about the changes made to IFRS Taxonomy content (versioning information) is produced with each final IFRS Taxonomy Update.
-Versioning information allows a preparer to identify specific changes, for example: - (a) the addition of new elements to reflect new common practice or new IFRS Standards; - (b) the deletion of existing elements, which mainly happens when an IFRS Standard is no longer effective; or - (c) changes to element labels and references to the IFRS Standards. - 39 Versioning information for the IFRS Taxonomy Illustrated and IFRS Taxonomy Files is available on the Foundation's website.
+That new element can now be used to tag an IFRS disclosure that had been left untagged or for which an extension element was used in earlier reporting periods.